micmejia/bible-dump/NKJV/Ezekiel/Ezek 33.md

 When I say to the wicked, 'O wicked _man,_ you shall surely die!' and you do not speak to warn the wicked from his way, that wicked _man_ shall die in his iniquity; but his blood I will require at your hand.

 ###### 9
-Nevertheless if you warn the wicked to turn from his way, and he does not turn from his way, he shall die in his iniquity; but you have [^b]delivered your soul.
+Nevertheless if you warn the wicked to turn from his way, and he does not turn from his way, he shall die in his iniquity; but you have delivered your soul.

 ###### 10
-"Therefore you, O son of man, say to the house of Israel: 'Thus you say, "If our transgressions and our sins _lie_ upon us, and we pine[^c] away in them, how can we then live?" '
+"Therefore you, O son of man, say to the house of Israel: 'Thus you say, "If our transgressions and our sins _lie_ upon us, and we pine away in them, how can we then live?" '

 ###### 11
 Say to them: '_As_ I live,' says the Lord God, 'I have no pleasure in the death of the wicked, but that the wicked turn from his way and live.
 Turn, turn from your evil ways!
 For why should you die, O house of Israel?' ## The Fairness of God's Judgment